 The Center for Teaching Innovation supports faculty and staff in the use of digital tools to design and deliver online, hybrid and classroom instruction.
 In addition, we will assist in integrating content from publisher course cartridges and websites, where possible.
 Click on any of the following tools to learn more about them.

-Please see our full Moodle page for all Moodle-related information
+Please see our Canvas page for all Canvas-related information.

-Turnitin is a plagiarism checker and online grading tool included in Moodle as a 3rd-party plugin.
+Turnitin is a plagiarism checker and online grading tool included in Canvas as a 3rd-party plugin.
 Students and faculty can submit papers to Turnitin for an originality check, students can conduct peer review of shared texts, and faculty can annotate and grade papers online.
-In addition to the built-in Moodle Turnitin tool, there is an iPad app that syncs with your courses.
+In addition to the built-in Canvas Turnitin tool, there is an iPad app that syncs with your courses.

 iClicker is a student response system, a set of hardware (the clicker) and software that can improve classroom engagement and mastery of learning outcomes, particularly in large classes.
 Instructors can use iClicker for short, summative assessments by posing multiple-choice question in class, which students answer using their clickers.
 The clickers beam their answers to a receiver attached to the instructor's computer, and the software then generates a chart of those responses.
 The instructor can then use that chart to launch a discussion or small group project, review difficult material, or continue the lecture.

-Use these links to download your iClicker software so that your iClicker results will be integrated with your Moodle grade book.
-The current iClicker version is 7.22, now called iClicker Classic.
-If you already have downloaded iClicker software, go to the Help tab in your software and click Check for Updates.
+If you do not require full integration, you can use iClicker Classic through January 2024, when iClicker Classic will move to iClicker Cloud.
+The current iClicker Classic version is 7.22.
+If you already have downloaded iClicker Classic software, go to the Help tab in your software and click Check for Updates.

 MacMillan offers daily iClicker training online.
 Sign up here for the daily online training.

 Why use a clicker?

 - Maintain students' engagement during a lecture.

 - Promote discussion and collaboration during class